 Mākaro Press is a publisher in Aotearoa New Zealand.
-We take our name from Mākaro Ward Island which is in Wellington harbour just across from Eastbourne – our tūrangawaewae, the place we stand, and where we began publishing in 2013.
+We take our name from Mākaro Island which is in Wellington harbour just across from Eastbourne – our tūrangawaewae, the place we stand, and where we began publishing in 2013.

-The story goes that Mākaro and Matiu were the nieces of the great explorer Kupe, travelling with him from Hawaiki to New Zealand in the tenth century.
+Mākaro and Matiu were the nieces of the great explorer Kupe, travelling with him from Hawaiki to New Zealand in the tenth century.
 He named the two Wellington harbour islands after them.
 Little is known of these women but we think of them as being – like all exceptional travellers – imaginative, curious and courageous.
 Perfect touchstones for publishing in the digital era.

-The imprint name Submarine comes from the submarine boom built between Mākaro Island and Eastbourne in WWII to stop submarines entering the harbour.
+The name Submarine comes from the submarine boom built between Mākaro Island and Eastbourne in WWII to stop submarines entering the harbour.
 It also provided an excellent bridge to the island for the nimble of foot.

 Publisher Mary McCallum and assistant publisher Paul Stewart

 at the NZ Book Awards for Children and Young Adults 2015 at